 1. Academic expectations and learning environments look a lot different

 This sounds great, right?
 It is—to an extent.
 This is what you’ve been waiting for!
 The power to be in charge of your time!
 However, as Spiderman’s uncle once said, “With Great Power Comes Great Responsibility.”
 In other words, there’s a cost to being in charge of your own learning.
-It’s up to you to plan you schedule, attend class and study and learn.
+It’s up to you to plan your schedule, attend class, and study and learn.

 How to Manage

 Your time is valuable—learn to use it productively